open-component-model/ocm-k8s-toolkit/docs/adr/artifacts.md

 - Orientation on `snapshot` and `artifact` ease the implementation.

 Cons:
-- New implementation is required.
+- Offers no benefit over the existing implementation.

 Creating a new custom resource seems like an overkill, considering that the `snapshot` implementation covers a lot of our use-cases.
 Thus, it seems more reasonable to go with the `snapshot` implementation and adjust/refactor that.